ItsJustVaal/HoloGo/README.md

-The cache mostly works, I cannot for the life of me figure out how youtube is ordering the call returns
+The cache mostly works, I cannot for the life of me figure out how youtube is ordering the call returns when a channel is live during the call.
+Need to rerun post live test to see if it changes the order

 To be honest the cache is kinda mostly pointless until I add an update function too to update the